EdgarMzpn/Autonomus-Lifter-Robot-System/README.md

 [Testing your SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)

+Then clone the repository from GitHub
+```
+git clone <ssh repository link>
+```

 I've experimented issues to connect SSH with Tec's network, so I recommend you to connect using a hotspot (For me it worked with the cellphone) just when you clone the repository and or push changes.
 If you mannage to solve this issue let us know how

 You can pull, stage, commit and push changes from the **Source Control** tab on VSCode, but you can also use this commands

-Clone the repository from GitHub
-```
-git clone <ssh repository link>
-```

 Update your local version with the version uploaded to GitHub (strongly recommended before pushing)
 ```